iteravirgo/bcsitera.github.io/apps/Additional-Goods/docs/en-US/help.md

 | Total At The End | Sums Deposits at the end of the document lines per deposit code |

+ ### Additional Item Groups

+Additional Items are dependent on the Items you sell.
+Instead of defining Additional Items to every Customer separately you can create groups.
+These are called **Additional Item Groups**.
+In these groups you define which additional items are always sold together.
+Choose search and enter **Additional Item Groups**.
+To create a new group select **New > give it a Code and Description**.
+After that select **Actions > Additional Items**.
+Additional Items page opens.
+Fill out the lines with items which are additional to the main item.
+Description for fields are following:
+**Item no** - Additional Item item no<br>
+**Quantity (base)** - quantity per base unit <br>
+**Type** - type of Additional Item (optional) <br>
+**Deposit** - shows if the item acts as a Deposit, taken from Item card field <br>

 # How to use